gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 Closes the current TCP or stream unix domain socket.
 It returns the `1` in case of success and returns `nil` with a string describing the error otherwise.

-For socket objects that have invoked the [setkeepalive](http://wiki.nginx.org/HttpLuaModule#tcpsock:setkeepalive) method, there is no need to call this method on it because the socket object is already closed (and the current connection is saved into the built-in connection pool).
+Note that there is no need to call this method on socket objects that have invoked the [setkeepalive](http://wiki.nginx.org/HttpLuaModule#tcpsock:setkeepalive) method because the socket object is already closed (and the current connection is saved into the built-in connection pool).

-For socket objects that have not invoked [setkeepalive](http://wiki.nginx.org/HttpLuaModule#tcpsock:setkeepalive) nor this method, they (and their connections) will be automatically closed when the socket object is released by the Lua GC (Garbage Collector) or the current client HTTP request finishes processing.
+Socket objects that have not invoked this method (and associated connections) will be closed when the socket object is released by the Lua GC (Garbage Collector) or the current client HTTP request finishes processing.

 This feature was first introduced in the `v0.5.0rc1` release.